Denzel Ward: 2024

 He returned as the No. 1 starting cornerback and was paired with Martin Emerson.
 On November 17, 2024, Ward made four combined tackles (three solo), two pass deflections, intercepted a pass by Taysom Hill to Marquez Valdes-Scantling, and recovered a fumble he caused after a reception by Taysom Hill during a 14–35 loss at the New Orleans Saints.
 On December 2, 2024, he recorded three combined tackles (two solo), tied his season–high of two pass deflections, and intercepted a pass thrown by Bo Nix to wide receiver Marvin Mims during a 32–41 loss at the Denver Broncos.
 He was inactive during a Week 18 loss at the Baltimore Ravens due to a shoulder injury.
 He finished the 2024 NFL season with a total of 49 combined tackles (41 solo), a career–high 19 pass deflections, two interceptions, a forced fumble, and a fumble recovery in 16 games and 16 starts.
 He received an overall grade of 68.4 from Pro Football Focus, ranking 61st among 223 qualified cornerbacks in 2024.
+He was named as a Pro Bowler for the fourth time in his career.

+2025

+In the 2025 season, Ward finished with 39 total tackles (29 solo), one interception, and nine passes defended.
+He earned Pro Bowl honors for the fifth time in his career.

+2026

+On July 28, 2026, Ward signed a two-year, $62.2 million contract extension with the Browns, making him the highest-paid defensive back in NFL history for the second time in his career.